 Walk-in Hunting Areas are parcels of land open to anyone who has a valid hunting license; no permission slip is required.
 These access areas are usually smaller than HMAs and, as the name implies, typically require hunters to walk in to hunt.
 Walk-in Hunting Areas are similar to HMAs in that landowners determine which species can be hunted and when access will be granted.
-For 2016, the Access Yes Program enrolled 662,429 private and state acres involving 464 landowners (Figure 2).
-This is a decrease of 4,651 acres from 2015 due to the sale of some enrolled properties, changes in enrolled boundaries, and some properties being withdrawn for other reasons throughout the state.
+For 2019, the Access Yes Program enrolled 699,284 private and state acres involving 478 landowners (Figure 2).
+This is a decrease of 1,404 acres from 2018 due to the loss of some properties, and changes in enrolled boundaries.
 Walk-in Hunting Areas provide incredible opportunities throughout the entire state for a wide variety of game species, making it possible for hunters to enjoy free hunting access close to their home.